-The area's main feature is not a tarn at all, but a massive lake.
+The area's main feature is not a tarn (or bay) at all, but a massive lake.
 The lake is fed by many tarns to the north and give it its name.
 The lake supports many types of large animals, the hippopotamus being the most noticeable.
 Gazelle, wildebeest and lions are found on the north and south sides of the lake, the treed areas host puma, rhinoceroses and deer.

 The local inhabitants have built three small walled towns.
 The plains are home to many fortified houses.
 These fortifications have solid stone first and second floors but often have ramshackle third, fourth and fifth stories.
 Their purpose is to protect against the larger animals in the area, especially the unpredictable hippos and rhinos.